tomwhartung/groja.com/README.md

 #### 4.5.
 Submenu option suggestions: About, Books, Sites, History (of Groja.com)

+- This took some playing around and experimenting with the various section titles, but I am very happy with the result.

 ### 5. Move social icons to right side of nav bar